 The reason that “The Return of the King” earns my highest honor is because it defines why I love movies.
 There isn’t a factor of the film that misfires from Howard Shore’s timeless score, to arrestingly detailed sets and costumes, to the screenplay by Jackson, Fran Walsh, and Philippa Boyens.
 Critics are always talking about being young kids and experiencing “Star Wars” in the theaters for the first time.
 I unfortunately wasn’t alive to see any of the original “Star Wars” movies in the theaters.
 In another twenty years however, I can introduce “The Lord of the Rings” to my children and tell them of my unforgettable moviegoing experiences.
 As far as movies go, nothing is more magical than that.

-In addition to those ten, here are several other honorable mentions in alphabetical order.
+In addition to those eleven, here are several other honorable mentions in alphabetical order.